totherik/dbrickashaw/README.md

 ##### `log(tags, data)`

 - `tags` (String or array of strings) - These tags are always emitted on the log event as an array of of strings.
+NOTE: If no additional tags are desired, pass a falsy value, such as `null` in the first position.
 - `data` The data payload to be logged.
 Emitter on the log event as `data`.

 NOTE: In addition to the generic log method, the following methods are also available: